DHmeduni/VNTRPipeline/README.md

-VNTR_COORDINATES_HG38          T2T-chm13v2.0 Referernce coordinates of the VNTR for filtering VNTR_COORDINATES_CHM13         GRCh38.p14 Referernce coordinates of the VNTR for filtering VNTR_MOTIFS                    Path to VNTR Motif file, containing Sequencing, Aplhanumeric Designation and Color code These variables can be committed to the configuration file by adding the option -c {VNTR NAME}.
+VNTR_COORDINATES_HG38          T2T-chm13v2.0 Referernce coordinates of the VNTR for filtering VNTR_COORDINATES_CHM13         GRCh38.p14 Referernce coordinates of the VNTR for filtering VNTR_MOTIFS                    Path to VNTR Motif file, containing Sequencing, Aplhanumeric Designation and Color code

 #Following options may be added:
 DELETE_TMP=Y               Allows user to retain the temporary files for troubleshooting